NCHS-CS/namans_fork/advanced-topics/final-project/rubrics.md

 | **Class Design** | Strong use of all: abstraction, encapsulation, inheritance, polymorphism. | Use of inheritance and encapsulation is good.
 Reasonable set of classes. | Classes used, but not encapsulated well.
 Over or under-designed. | Few classes.
 Bad design. |

 ## <a name='Presentation'></a>Presentation (10 Pts)

+You will be peer reviewed for your presentation but overall grade for the presentation will be assessed as follows below.

+If you are not present on your presentation day you may present on the first day back to class for full credit but your partner will still need to present separately on the presentation day.

 | **Criteria**               | **Exemplary (100%)** | **Satisfactory (80%)** | **Not Yet (60%)** | **Unassessable (0%)** |
 |---------------------------|----------------------|------------------------|-------------------|------------------|